ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 necessary for establishing, maintaining, and managing connections between different endpoints.
 The example services are: L2VPN, L3VPN, EVPN, VPLS, VPWS,

-Subservice:
-: Represents component of the service that can be independently managed but is not provided as a service.
-The example subservices are: MPLS Tunnels, SRV6 Tunnels, VRFs, VPN Links, IGP Links.

 Resource:
 : Defined in {{?I-D.ietf-nmop-terminology}}